WBFS-TV: Grant bankruptcy and Combined ownership

 In a March 1987 bankruptcy court proceeding in Philadelphia, Grant was allowed to continue operating its stations until at least July 1 through cash and accounts receivables to fund operations, denying a motion by the company's creditors to assume control of the stations or force their sale.
-However, on July 7, Grant agreed to enter into receivership and turn over control of the company and its three stations to its television program suppliers and bondholders under a reorganization plan—which was formally filed on October 13 and approved on March 30, 1988—to repay $420 million in debt from the stations' operations by 1995, at which point the stations would be sold off.
+However, on July 7, Grant agreed to enter into receivership and turn over control of the company and its three stations to its television program suppliers and bondholders under a reorganization plan to repay $420 million in debt from the stations' operations by 1995, at which point the stations would be sold off.
+The reorganization plan was formally filed on October 13 and approved on March 30, 1988.
 In July 1988, Combined Broadcasting, a creditor-controlled company, took over Grant and the three stations.

 Despite being run by a consortium of creditors, WBFS continued to do well under Combined's stewardship.
 It became the over-the-air home of the expansion Miami Heat of the NBA in 1988.
 It added rights to 50 games from the Florida Marlins of Major League Baseball's National League and 10 road games of the Florida Panthers of the NHL in 1993.

 In 1993, Combined put WBFS and WGBO up for sale, seeking $90 million for the pair.
 Chris-Craft Industries expressed interest in both stations, and Renaissance Communications, owner of competing independent WDZL (channel 39), also looked into a bid to combine both stations' programming, but Combined took them off the market later in the year.
-Combined sold WGBO to Univision in early 1994 for $30 million, resolving a schedule clearance problem for the Spanish-language network in that city.
+Combined sold WGBO to Univision in early 1994 for $30 million; not all of the Spanish-language network's programming was airing in Chicago at the time.
 In April 1994, Combined signed an affiliation agreement for WBFS-TV with The WB, a new television network slated to start in January 1995.